ANMOLJ1593/GitReadMe/README.md

-# GitRot - AI-Powered README Generator
+# GitReadMe - AI-Powered README Generator

-GitRot is an intelligent, full-stack application designed to transform your GitHub repositories into professional, comprehensive documentation automatically.
-By leveraging Azure OpenAI's advanced AI capabilities, GitRot analyzes your codebase and generates high-quality README files, significantly streamlining the documentation process for developers.
+GitReadMe is an intelligent, full-stack application designed to transform your GitHub repositories into professional, comprehensive documentation automatically.
+By leveraging **Google Gemini’s advanced AI capabilities**, GitReadMe analyzes your codebase and generates high-quality README files, significantly streamlining the documentation process for developers.

 ## ✨ Features

-*   **AI-Powered README Generation**: Automatically creates detailed READMEs from GitHub repository URLs.
+*   **AI-Powered README Generation**: Automatically creates detailed READMEs from GitHub repository URLs using the Gemini model.
 *   **Code Analysis & Summarization**: Intelligently processes and summarizes repository code to inform README content.
-*   **Standard & Example-Rich READMEs**: Option to generate a standard README or one that includes code examples.
+*   **Standard & Example-Rich READMEs**: Option to generate a standard README or one that includes example code snippets and detailed explanations.
 *   **User-Friendly Web Interface**: A modern and intuitive frontend built with Next.js allows for easy input and result management.
 *   **FastAPI Backend**: Robust and scalable API to handle repository cloning, code processing, and AI interactions.
-*   **Azure Optimized**: Designed for seamless deployment and operation on Azure App Services, utilizing Azure OpenAI.
+*   **Gemini Integrated**: Fully powered by Google’s Gemini API for high-quality LLM responses.
 *   **Copy & Download**: Easily copy the generated README content or download it as a Markdown file.

 ## 🛠️ Tech Stack